Welcome to Why Affiliate Marketing

 There are three main types of affiliate models, although different terms are used to describe them, they usually fall into these three categories.

-1. Pay Per click also referred to as cost per click.
-You pay every time your link or banner is clicked on from the affiliates site.
-Mainly based on unique clicks but sometimes raw clicks are used to calculate the cost to you.
+2. Pay Per click, also referred to as cost per click.
+You pay every time your link or banner is clicked on the affiliates site.
+Usually based on unique clicks but sometimes, raw clicks are used instead.

-3. Pay per Lead also referred to as pay per action or pay per performance.
+3. Pay per Lead, also referred to as pay per action, or pay per performance.
 Similar to pay per sale, except it is a step back in the sales process.
-If you are promoting a product or service that cannot be sold online (such as a company offering bespoke building work, or a mortgage advice service) and needs to have some form of face to face, or telephone contact before a sale, the affiliates are paid for generating the lead.
+If you are promoting a product or service that cannot be sold online (such as a company offering bespoke building work, or a mortgage advice service), and need to have some form of face to face, or telephone contact before a sale, then the affiliates can be paid for referring leads.

 Affiliate tracking methods